 All features like contact management and pipeline management are in a single place, so you can effortlessly jump from one to the other.

 The central goal of Zendesk Sell is to boost sales by making the sales process easier for your team.
-If your small business has many deals going on, you can easily track them in the deal panel.
-The panel sorts the deals in your pipeline as incoming, contacted, proposal, and won, and helps provide management and sales team members with a birds-eye view of each deal’s current status.
+If your small business has many deals going on simultaneously, you can easily track them in the deal panel.
+The panel sorts the deals in your pipeline as incoming, contacted, proposal, and won, and helps provide management and sales team members with a birds-eye view of each deal’s current status..

-Zendesk Sell’s easy and elegant user interface allows you to interact with each deal without having a dozen open tabs while still keeping it easy to backtrack to the original page.
+Zendesk Sell’s easy and elegant user interface allows you to interact with each deal without having a dozen open tabs, while still allowing you to easily backtrack to the original page.

 If Zendesk Sell’s basic contact management feature - the most important part of any CRM platform - is outstanding.
 It's incredibly easy to schedule phone calls with customers and other business owners while still keeping everything organized.
 Most of the manual work, like call records and customer data storage, is automated.
 Zendesk’s Sell CRM eliminates a lot of the friction from manual or legacy CRM solutions, freeing up your valuable time to focus on more productive tasks.
 Like coaching and mentoring salespeople, managers, and keeping customers happy.